 VOICE OF DEMOCRACY

 Established in 1947, our Voice of Democracy audio-essay program provides high school students with the unique opportunity to express themselves in regards to a democratic and patriotic-themed recorded essay.
-Each year, nearly 25,000 9-12 grade students from across the country enter to win their share of more than $2 million in educational scholarships and incentives awarded through the program.
+Each year, nearly 25,000 ninth through 12th grade students from across the country enter to win their share of more than $1.3 million in educational scholarships and incentives awarded through the program.

-The national first place winner receives a $30,000 scholarship paid directly to the recipient’s American university, college or vocational/technical school.
-A complete list of other national scholarships range from $1,000-$16,000, and the first place winner from each VFW Department (state) wins a minimum scholarship of $1,000.
+The national first place winner receives a $35,000 scholarship paid directly to the recipient’s American university, college or vocational/technical school.
+A complete list of other national scholarships range from $1,000-$21,000, and the first place winner from each VFW Department (state) wins at least a scholarship of $1,000.
 Before submitting your essay, read the rules and eligibility requirements, and find your sponsoring local VFW Post as applications must be turned in by midnight, Oct.
-31. Download and complete the 2022-2023 Voice of Democracy entry form here.
+31. Download and complete the 2023-2024 Voice of Democracy entry form here.

 Without our nation’s veterans, America wouldn't be the great nation it is today.
 Our youth deserve to learn about our rich history, traditions and the role of our veterans in creating and shaping America.